How did you tell your team?

 There was no big splash company meeting.
 All hands on deck meetings make it more difficult to identify negative reactions.
 Not saying you shouldn’t do it.
 Maybe your culture has always been that way.
 In our case, to ensure the message was delivered with integrity and authenticity, we steadily worked the communication through each group within the company.

-I will expand on this in a dedicated blog post but later, once people are comfortable that they will be valued, we were able to have much better career planning and succession management conversations.
+I will expand on this in a dedicated blog post.
+Once people are comfortable that they will be valued, we could have much better career planning and succession management conversations.
 These are HR habits that are easy to put off in a small company,